cOdeShagHennessy/microchasm/README.md

 ```bash
 $ mkdir orgChasm
 ```
- + Change directory to the cloned repo
+ + Change directory to the new project directory
 ```
 cd orgChasm
 ```
- + Run the generator from within the new folder:
+ + Run the generator from within that new folder:
 ```bash
 $ slush mchasm
 ```